wintvelt/sst-test/README.md

     - clone this repo: `git clone https://github.com/wintvelt/sst-test.git .`
     - remove the `.git` folder
     - `git init`
+2. Set the name of your own package
+    - open `package.json` and change the name of your service, and version number
+    - also change the name in `sst.json`
-2. Initial commit (locally) , via vscode direct, or
+3. Initial commit (locally) , via vscode direct, or
     - `git add .`
     - `git commit -m "Initial commit"`
-3. Create the remote origin - via vscode direct, or
+4. Create the remote origin - via vscode direct, or
     - on github site, create a new repo
     - locally: `git remote add origin [your new github repo url]`
     - `git push -u --force origin master`
     - best to create a public repo, if you want free use of GitKraken to view branche structure
     - vscode publishing will not trigger workflow, subsequent commits will.
 Their test runs will fail until secrets are set
-4. Set the secrets
+5. Set the secrets
     - following secrets need to be set in github repo
         - `AWS_ACCESS_KEY_ID` to allow deployment to AWS and set permission to access other services
         - `AWS_SECRET_ACCESS_KEY`